duncankmckinnon/openinference_frameworks/README.md

-# Agentic Template and Demo Server
+# LangGraph Agent Template and Demo Server

-This template provides infrastructure and demo serving with a web interface for interacting with LLM providers and agentic systems.
-The template uses OpenAI as the llm, but any agentic framework can be plugged in to serve the incoming requests.
-The point is to make it easy to run and interact with an agent, gain visibility into the internal process through Phoenix, and produce an interactive demo of the system that is quick and easy to run.
+This template provides infrastructure and demo serving with a web interface for interacting with LangGraph agents.
+The template uses LangGraph with LangChain and OpenAI as the underlying LLM provider.
+The point is to make it easy to run and interact with a LangGraph agent, gain visibility into the internal process through Phoenix, and produce an interactive demo of the system that is quick and easy to run.

 ## Prerequisites